usnistgov/TrueBq/README.md

 # TrueBq01
-TrueBq01 is a simple Geant4 simulation for cryogenic decay-energy spectrometery.
+TrueBq01 is a Geant4 simulation for cryogenic decay-energy spectrometery.
-It has been compiled using Geant4.10.6 on Windows using Microsoft Visual Studio Community 2019 Version 16.8.3.
+It has been compiled using Geant4.10.6 on Windows using Microsoft Visual Studio Community 2019

 TrueBq01 is based on the the rdecay02 example included with Geant4 distribtuions.